The following information is only as accurate as the last update (January 13, 2023)! However, it is a starting point.

 FILM – “UNDER OUR SKIN 2 – EMERGENCE”

-Donna Lugar has purchased a copy of “Under Our Skin 2 – Emergence”.
-If you wish to borrow the film to view or for a group viewing, please contact Donna Lugar at 902-835-5643 or email@example.com.
+I have purchased a copy of “Under Our Skin 2 – Emergence”.
+If you wish to borrow the film to view or for a group viewing, please contact me at 902-835-5643 or firstname.lastname@example.org.

 LYME SUPPORT GROUPS IN NOVA SCOTIA

-There is a new Lyme Support Group in the Pictou area called the Pictou County Lyme Support Group which will meet on the second Tuesday of every month at 7 pm in the Little Harbour Community Hall.
+There is a new Lyme Support Group in the Pictou area called the Pictou County Lyme Support Group which were meeting on the second Tuesday of every month at 7 pm in the Little Harbour Community Hall.
 They have a Facebook page called “Pictou County Lyme Support Group” – https://www.facebook.com/groups/2392862330953151/.
+I’m not sure if they have been meeting virtually during COVID, but I don’t think so.

 A Lyme Support Group had also been started in the Bridgewater area; however, the contact person has stepped down and a replacement has not yet been found.
-If interested, please let Donna Lugar know at email@example.com.
+If interested in running a support group in that area you can reach out to me at firstname.lastname@example.org.

 There are many other areas throughout the province that could use Lyme Support Groups, especially for those not on social media.
-Anyone interested in starting one can contact Donna for suggestions.
+Anyone interested in starting one can contact me for suggestions.

 LYME SUPPORT GROUPS IN NEW BRUNSWICK